Janapol923/Weatheria/README.md

 * Weatherapi for weather information
 * https://www.weatherapi.com/api-explorer.aspx

+## Project branches

+There are 4 feature branches in this project, each branch is the step by step process took place to create this project.
+You can check the ff.

+1. weather_home_widgets
+2. create_models_and_bloc
+3. create_network_di_models
+4. search_function

 ## Getting Started

 This project is a starting point for a Flutter application.